deanagan/architecture-notes/book-recommendations.md

 ## 4. Implementing Domain-Driven Design

 Implementing Domain-Driven Design is a 2013 technical book by software architect Vaughn Vernon.
 It extends the concepts introduced by Eric Evans in Domain-Driven Design (2003), providing practical guidance for applying domain-driven principles to modern software systems.
 The book is widely regarded as a definitive reference for implementing large-scale, maintainable, and business-aligned architectures.

+## 5. Microservices Patterns

+Microservices Patterns: With examples in Java is a 2018 software engineering book by Chris Richardson.
+It provides a systematic guide to designing, building, and deploying microservice-based applications, focusing on solving the practical challenges of distributed systems.
+The book is widely recognised for bridging conceptual design and implementation detail for software architects and developers.